 It is vital for motorcyclists traveling within the state to be aware of the motorcycle safety laws in place to avoid getting a ticket or potentially facing a criminal charge or civil penalty.
 Although there are some states which require that motorcyclists wear helmets while riding, Illinois does not.
 However, motorcyclists must have googles, glasses, or a shatter-resistant transparent shield while riding, as provided under 625 ILCS 5/11-1404.

 In addition to the fixtures and clothing motorcyclists are required to don while riding, there are certain acts motorcyclists are prohibited from engaging in.
 For example, under 625 ILCS 5/11-1403.2, motorcyclists are prohibited from engaging in the aggravated operation of a motorcycle.
 Under the law, “aggravated operating of a motorcycle” is defined as riding on one wheel, also known as “popping a wheelie,” and can result in a fine of $100 minimum, and any subsequent violation is considered to be a misdemeanor with increasingly severe penalties with every conviction.
-A Joliet lawyer could further explain motorcycle law to a rider who was injured in an accident.
+A Joliet lawyer could further explain motorcycle law to a rider who was injured in a crash.

 Call Today to Speak with a Joliet Motorcycle Accident Attorney